dymmond/edgy/docs/debugging.md

 # Debugging & Performance

-Edgy provides several debugging features, also through databasez.
+Edgy provides several debugging features on top of SQLAlchemy async engines.
 It aims to maintain an efficient event loop and execute queries in the most performant manner.
-For example, asyncio pools are thread-protected in databasez, allowing connections to the database to remain open.

 For quick issue-based fixes, also check [Troubleshooting](./troubleshooting.md).